Local knowledge can be a considerable advantage when tackling new terrain.

 It was here that Luke, an experienced competitor, deployed the first of several devices to slow Tim’s advance: the ‘friendly’ arm around the shoulder.
 A subtle approach that to the outsider appears to be one rider showing concern for another with a friendly embrace, it leaves the recipient shouldering the weight of his new ‘friend’ and slowing accordingly.

 A smart descent from Longdown brought us to the brief ascent of Farrents Hill and a mile later to the climb of Doccombe, at 1,002 feet, the highest of the route.
 The steepest section is 7.2 per cent, but we took a steady approach.
 A rare appearance of sunshine, filtered through the leaves of the overhanging trees, created an attractive distraction from the continued effort.

 The final climb of the day was a second ascent of Longdown, this time heading east in the direction of Exeter.
 This proved to be the hardest climb, topping eight per cent in places and one, as predicted by Luke, that dug into the ‘glutes’.
 ToR made his usual rapid ascent, while I followed Luke’s advice to dump the chain on the inner ring.
 “I know how long this climb is,” he confided, as Tim disappeared from view.

 The remaining few miles back to Topsham passed at a decent pace, before winding down as we hit the network of shared pedestrian-cycle paths that led us back into the town.

-I’d recommend Devon’s Teigne Valley to cyclists seeking beautiful surroundings and challenging hills.
-The descents are as rewarding as the climbs and Luke’s advice on the flat roads of Devon never being truly flat is a well worth heeding.
+I’d recommend Devon’s Teign Valley to cyclists seeking beautiful surroundings and challenging hills.
+The descents are as rewarding as the climbs and Luke’s advice that the flat roads of Devon are never truly flat is well worth heeding.